 Everyone knows about how careful we must be with the hair on our head, but upkeep is fairly standard and easy to maintain, such as making sure shampoo is washed out and conditioner regularly used.

 Most people realise that their faces are one of the most sensitive parts of our body and they can require a very particular cleansing routine.
 But what about the hair on our face?
-Whether you have a beard, stubble, or are clean-shaven, the same rule applies: you must be careful with your facial hair in order to avoid causing permanent damage.
+Whether you have a beard, stubble, or are clean-shaven, the same rule applies: you must be careful with your hair in order to avoid causing permanently damaged hair folicles and long term facial hair loss.

 Here at Harley Street Hair Clinic we will talk you through the most common mistakes and bad habits when it comes to facial hair upkeep, so that you don’t have to make them before you find out.